fu4303/docBook/content/pages/learning-markdown.md

 ---
-title: Learning markdown️
+title: Learning Markdown
 date: 2020-11-20
-permalink: /tips-and-tricks/markdown/index.html
+permalink: /markdown/learning-markdown/index.html
 toc: true
 eleventyNavigation:
   key: Learning markdown
   order: 48
-  parent: Tips & Tricks
+  parent: Markdown
 ---
 Spacebook uses Markdown, which is a simple markup language designed for long form writing and prose.
 This is a simple example page to demonstrate some common markdown scenarios and to demonstrate the built-in typography.